patrickkunka/mixitup/README.md

 var mixer = mixitup(containerEl);
 ```

 To create a mixer, call the `mixitup` factory function passing a reference to your container element as the first parameter.
-A mixer instance will be created and returned, which can then be used to interact with the mixer via its API.
-NB: If you intend only to control MixItUp via physical DOM controls, you may not need the mixer reference.
+A mixer instance will be created and returned, which can then be used to interact with the mixer via its API if needed.

+*NB: If you intend only to control MixItUp via physical DOM controls, you may not need the mixer reference, and can call mixitup() as a void.*

 If you wish to customize the functionality of your mixer, an optional "configuration object" can be passed as the second parameter to the factory function.
 If no configuration object is passed, the default settings will be used.